Opinions on business websites are all over the map.

 Instead, a simple design improvement, like better navigation or an FAQ section, could make everyone happier.

 What about sales?
 Did you know an outdated or incomplete website can keep you from hitting your revenue targets?

-What about sales?
-An outdated or incomplete website can keep you from hitting those revenue targets.
 Take, for example, the sales pitch.
-Sales teams may find it difficult to close deals because, after doing due diligence, prospects may find inconsistencies between the pitch and the messaging on the company website.
+Sales teams may find it difficult to close deals because, after doing due diligence, their prospects find inconsistencies between the pitch and the sales message on the company website.

-If your sales are lagging take a look at how your website is affecting your sales numbers.
+If your sales are lagging, look at how your website is affecting your sales numbers.

 So, What Can You Do?

 So, what can you do if you don’t like your company’s website design?
 Especially when you are not the decision maker or work in IT?

 First, we all need to remember that design is in the beholder’s eye.
 Below the surface, business websites can be extremely complex.